It goes without saying that macro photography is one of the most challenging genres of photography, but it doesn’t have to be.

 Focus is probably the most crucial part of any photograph, especially for macro, and this can be a challenge.

 - Shoot in manual focus.
 This will allow you to have more control over your camera and where the point of focus is within your photo.
 Set your lens to whatever magnification you require.
 On 1:1 macro lenses such as the Canon 100mm 2.8 I will set my magnification at its max (1:1) and leave it.
-I then rock myself slowly back and forth and watch as the point of focus moves over my subject, when it hits that sweet spot I hit that trigger.
+Make sure your lens is set to Manual, get low to your subject and locate it in the viewfinder, once in position you can use the rocking technique (rock slowly back and forth) and watch as the point of focus moves over your subject, when it hits that sweet spot hit that trigger.
+Practice on flowers and subjects that won't move before venturing on to live animals.

 - Use a tripod and/or a focus rail.
-When I’m shooting flowers I tend to use my Vanguard Alta Pro 2+ tripod, it allows me to get almost at ground level with my camera, I then manually focus on my subject and take the photo using a shutter release or remote.
+When I’m shooting flowers I tend to use my VEO 3+ tripod it allows me to get almost at ground level with my camera, I then manually focus on my subject and take the photo using a shutter release or remote.
 The tripod is perfect for keeping everything steady and nailing that focus.
+Adding a focus rail to your tripod will allow you to explore focus stacking, and stability is crucial for this if you are focus stacking manually.

 Depth of field